Art in Romney Marsh

 The marsh contains fourteen medieval as well as some more modern churches.
 The medieval buildings were built mostly in wood during the 11th Century.
 Some were built later, in stone, and had grand towers added around the 15th Century.
 Each church varies in ornamentation and restoration.
 Built by the Lords of the Manor for the community, each would have had a settlement surrounding it, though now most are isolated on the marsh.

 Romney Marsh is an area of wetland and wildlife conservation comprised of three distinct marshes that stretch across South-East Kent.
 Now sparsely populated, the area has a history of land-reclamation from the sea and sheep rearing.
 Romney Marsh has a vibrant local arts community that works across church spaces, social buildings and galleries in media ranging from craft-based skills to more conceptual practices.

-‘our board of trustees are involved in art colleges and universities as visiting lecturers and project development so we feel very well engaged in current art practice’ Susan Churchill (Head of Development, AiRM)
+‘our board of trustees are involved in art colleges and universities as visiting lecturers and project development so we feel very well engaged in current art practice’ Susan Churchill (Director, AiRM)

 For each edition, AiRM guest curators and partnership organisations invite artists from London and the South-East to submit site-specific proposals for open-submission according to an annual theme.
 While emerging artists are often selected, AiRM also invites established artists to show work, such as Catherine Yass.

 The call for proposals for the 2016 exhibition requested: ‘a proposal that reflects on the issues raised by land use, foraging and food production specific to Romney Marsh either present day or historic.’
 Artists were also asked to submit images of existing, site-specific artwork and a current CV.
 The selection committee is comprised of the board of trustees and an invited curator.
 Artists are often selected because of their depth of research, personal knowledge of the marshes and their ability to sensitively interpret the brief for a non-commercial, heritage environment.